 Children at St. George’s take part in a varied range of sports within class P.E. lessons as well as clubs, intra-school and inter-school competitions.
 Children participate in indoor and outdoor physical activities on a weekly basis, provided by teachers and coaching specialists.

 As a school we seek to encourage all pupils, regardless of ability, to participate in some form of physical activity.
 We are constantly using our sports premium funding to offer an exciting and varied range of activities to engage all interests and abilities, including school games.
-We are very proud to have achieved the Bronze Award.
+We are very proud to have achieved the Silver Award.